CREATINE MONOHYDRATE IS SAFE, EFFECTIVE, AND BENEFICIAL FOR TEEN ATHLETES.

 17-year-old, Jenkins comes strutting out of the weight room after he just crushed a workout living his strongest, healthiest, and injury-free life.
 While walking out of the weight room Jenkins is using Nutrition with Wendi’s recommended “25-50-30 rule” and is downing a shaker bottle with chocolate milk and creatine paired with a banana.
-Jenkins is a smart kid and has focused on proper sleep, hydration, eating well, and managing his stress while training hard.
-But of course many make comments like, “You know that powder he is mixing in there is steroids right?
-One of my parent’s friends said his coach has been encouraging the use of anabolic steroids for years!”
-YIKES RIGHT??
+Jenkins is a smart kid and has focused on proper sleep, hydration, eating well, and managing his stress while training hard. *Be like Jenkins

 Creatine Monohydrate 101: